SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/fitting_help.rst

      sphere@hardsphere

-   This is because * and @ confer different behaviour on the model
+   This is because * and @ confer different behavior on the model

    *  *with @* - the radius and volume fraction in the S(Q) model are constrained to have the *same* values as the radius and volume fraction